sanity-io/sanity/packages/@sanity/document-store/README.md

 ```

 ## How it works
 When you add a subscriber to a document the first thing that happens is that the subscriber function is called with a snapshot of the document's current state.
-This happens immediately and synchronously.
+This happens as soon as the snapshot is retrieved.
+If there is a cached version of it on the client, the snapshot is received immediately (synchronously).

 From that moment on, you will receive a new event every time something happens to the document, until you unsubscribe again.

 ## API